 Register and pay at the Student Services Center, 5th floor of the McCarthy Center.

-Full-time students should register for two core classes and two afternoon electives for 25 hours/week.
+Full-time students should register for two core classes and two afternoon Focus classes for 25 hours/week.
 F-1 International Students must enroll in at least 18 hours of class per week.

 Reading and Writing (7.5 hours per week)

 Students will practice and improve their reading skills through exposure to various forms of literature from textbooks and “real-world” writing samples.
 They will also learn to write well-structured sentences, paragraphs, and, eventually, essays.
 This class has three levels: basic, intermediate, and advanced.

 Monday and Wednesday, 9:00 a.m.- 12:00 p.m. and